 CMPD 890.
-Principles of Digital Photography in Dentistry Grading Basis: Pass/Fail
+Principles of Digital Photography in Dentistry

-Prerequisite(s): 4th Year Course.
+Term Typically Offered: Fall, Spring Prerequisite(s): 4th Year Course.

 Description: With the Bio informatics becoming the tool of communication in the medical field, and with having the digital tools and knowing how to use it; sharing the information and obtaining consults should become very easy.
 For that reason this hands-on course was developed with the following outlines: This course is a combination of lecture/hands-on portions.
 Lectures will focus on covering the basics of dental photography and the multiple set ups, techniques, various standard views, photography of instruments, casts, X rays and documents, and the different techniques to obtain valid photographs.
-For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/ setupSearchClassSchedule.cfm)
+For class offerings for a specific term, refer to the Schedule of Classes (http://htmlaccess.louisville.edu/classSchedule/

 CMPD 899.
-Preclinical Student Teaching Experience 2-4 Units Grading Basis: Pass/Fail
+Preclinical Student Teaching Experience